 1. Lack of a Clear Token Use Case

-Perhaps the single most common reason for airdrop failure in 2024 is the lack of a well-defined, real-world use case for the airdropped token.
+The single most common reason for airdrop failure in 2024 is the lack of a well-defined, real-world use case for the airdropped token.
 In general, the lack of defined utility depresses demand for airdropped tokens, which usually leads to an accelerated decline in their value.

 Key Red Flags: